Baked Potatoes

 To Prick or Not To Prick?

 It’s up to you.
 Pricking potatoes with a fork prior to cooking supposedly prevents steam from building up inside them as they bake, which can make them explode in the oven.
 However, this theory is highly debatable.
 I don’t prick my potatoes, and in all my years of cooking, I have never had one explode in the oven.
-Most people prick their potatoes because that’s just what their mom did.
+Most people prick their potatoes because that’s what their mothers did.
 If you want to prick, there’s no harm in it; it just adds an extra step.

 How To Bake A Potato